The Best Credit Cards in Berlin – Overview

 As mentioned before Berlin does not have too many ATMs around so you will thank us later when you are running out of cash and are on the search for the nearest ATM.

 Any money withdraw is for free no matter to which bank that ATM belongs to with your Comdirect Visa credit card.

 Recently started in Germany N26 brings online banking to your computer and Smartphone.

-N26 is one of the few German banks that still offers a completely free of charge Credit Card with their bank account.
-And the Mastercard is not only free of charge for the first year but forever.
+N26 is one of the few German banks that still offers a completely free of charge virtual Mastercard debit card with their bank account.

 Paying with your Credit Card